okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/auth-js-redirect/main/index.md

 1. Click **Create App Integration**.
 1. Select a **Sign-in method** of **OIDC - OpenID Connect**, then click **Next**.
 1. Select an **Application type** of **Single-Page Application**, then click **Next**.
-   > **Note:** If you choose an inappropriate application type, it can break the sign-in or sign-out flows by requiring the verification of a client secret, which is something that public clients don't have.
+   > **Note:** If you choose an inappropriate application type, it breaks the sign-in or sign-out flows by requiring the verification of a client secret, which public clients don't have.
 1. Enter an **App integration name**.
 1. Select the **Authorization Code** and **Interaction Code** grant types.
 1. Enter the **Sign-in redirect URIs** for local development.
 For this sample, use `http://localhost:9000`.